pkruithof/dotfiles/README.md

 # My dotfiles

 ## About

 This is my collection of dotfiles.
-It contains shell setup instructions, aliases, functions, plugins, etc. Most of it I did not write but collected from other dotfiles repositories.
+There are many like it but this one is mine.

+It does the following:

+* installs zsh as the default shell
+* installs zplug as plugin manager
+* installs some useful zsh plugins
+* sets up pure prompt
+* sets up configuration files for various programs like git, curl, ssh, etc.
+* performs OS-specific setup

 ## CAUTION
 **NOT FOR BASH USERS!**